rishikesh2715/STM32F7_FC/README.md

 - 3 SPIs
 - 1 I2C

 This flight controller is directly flashable and configurale via BetaFlight.
-Make sure to flash the FC with custom CLI file named "IRS_CLI"
+Make sure to flash the FC with custom CLI file named "IRS_CLI".
+There is a official tutorial on youtube on how to flash a custom flight controller with a custom cli file.